 Add fruit syrup to taste.
 I don't like very sweet things, so I love making my own drinks like this so I can control the sweetness level and sugar content.
 When I thought it was perfect, my girls both thought it was tasty, but needed more syrup.

 After the syrup has been added (you might need to give it a quick stir to incorporate it with the sparkling water), pour in about a teaspoon of half and half.
 You don't need much at all to get that distinctive flavor and velvety feel.
+You can also use a bit of heavy cream if you don't have half-and-half.
+(And since I've never seen half and half in Europe, I think it's safe to say that using whipping cream is probably the more authentic way to make this classic drink!)

 Alternative to Fruit Syrup for Italian Cream Sodas: